RaphaelHardFork/rust-hangman/README.md

 - [x] create types for the game (+)
 - [ ] choose language (create a config if needed)
 - [x] hint with ollama (+++) as an option
+    - [ ] hint as an option if ollama not installed
+    - [ ] generate a word with the model
 - [x] do unit test (++)
 - [ ] comment code only as needed (try rust doc)
 - [ ] replace print by write term